MojtabaMoodi/NCC_HBN_EEG/CNN/resnet/README.md

 This directory contains ResNet-like CNN architectures adapted for EEG time-series classification tasks.

+**Note**: The ResNet module is required.
+If the ResNet module is not available, the ModelFactory will raise an `ImportError` when attempting to import ResNet models.

 ## Overview

 ResNet (Residual Network) models use skip connections (residual connections) to enable training of deeper networks.
 These models are adapted for EEG data with the following characteristics: